onyxplayott/OnyxPlayTV/README.md

-*This is personal playlist, taken from many channel sources*
+*This is personal playlist, taken from many channel sources.*

-Don't sell or buy my playlist from unknown 3rd party from other sources without my permission 😡😡
+‼️ Don't Sell or Buy My Playlist From Unknown 3rd Party From The Other Sources Without My Permission 😡😡 ‼️